pingcap/docs/tidb-in-kubernetes/maintain/backup-and-restore/charts.md

 This document describes how to back up and restore the data of a TiDB cluster in Kubernetes based on Helm Charts.

-For TiDB Operator 1.1 or later versions, it is recommended that you back up and restore the data of TiDB in Kubernetes based on CustomResourceDefinition (CRD).
+For TiDB Operator 1.1 or later versions, it is recommended that you use the backup and restoration methods based on CustomResourceDefinition (CRD).
 Refer to the following documents for details:

 - [Back up TiDB Cluster Data to GCS](/tidb-in-kubernetes/maintain/backup-and-restore/backup-gcs.md)
 - [Restore Data From GCS](/tidb-in-kubernetes/maintain/backup-and-restore/restore-gcs.md)